The Bankrate promise

 Before you decide if the Bank of America® Unlimited Cash Rewards credit card is worth signing up for, it’s crucial to understand its rewards rate, fees and advantages.
 With that in mind, you should know that the Unlimited Cash Rewards card offers users a flat 1.5 percent cash back on all purchases, and that new customers can earn a $200 online cash bonus after spending at least $1,000 on purchases within 90 days of account opening.

 Another feature worth highlighting is its introductory zero-interest offer.
-When new cardholders apply, they can enjoy a 0 percent intro APR for 15 billing cycles on both purchases and balance transfers made within the first 60 days of opening an account as well as on purchases (followed by a variable APR of 14.24 percent to 24.24 percent).
+When new cardholders apply, they can enjoy a 0 percent intro APR for 15 billing cycles on balance transfers made within the first 60 days of opening an account as well as on purchases (followed by a variable APR of 18.24 percent to 28.24 percent).

-Add in the fact that there’s no annual fee, and it’s easy to see why the Unlimited Cash Rewards card is worth checking out.
+Add in that there’s no annual fee, and it’s easy to see why the Unlimited Cash Rewards card is worth checking out.

 When is the Bank of America Unlimited Cash Rewards card worth it?

-Finally, this Bank of America card is worth getting if you’re a member of the Bank of America Preferred Rewards program.
-You’ll have to maintain an average balance of at least $20,000 to qualify for the lowest of the five tiers of this program, but becoming a member lets you earn 25 percent to 75 percent more cash back for each dollar you spend.
+This Bank of America card is worth getting if you’re a member of the Bank of America Preferred Rewards program.
+You’ll have to maintain an average balance of at least $20,000 for three months to qualify for the lowest of the five tiers of this program, but becoming a member lets you earn 25 percent to 75 percent more cash back for each dollar you spend, depending on your tier.

-With the Unlimited Cash Rewards card, in particular, being a member of this program means you would earn between 1.87 percent and 2.62 percent cash back on everything you buy.
+With the Unlimited Cash Rewards card, in particular, becoming a member of this program would increase your cash back rate to between 1.87 percent and 2.62 percent cash back on everything you buy.
 If you’re able to qualify for the higher tiers, Platinum and above, your cash back rate could be higher than some of the best flat-rate cash back cards out there.

 When is the Bank of America Unlimited Cash Rewards card not worth it?